taosdata/taosadapter/README.md

 ### Upgrade taosAdapter

 taosAdapter only properly run with the same version of TDengine server.
 You need to upgrade TDengine server to upgrade taosAdapter.
+A separate deployed taosAdapter need to upgrade the corresponding version of TDengine server package too.

 ## taosAdapter's parameters

 taosAdapter supports command line parameters, environment variables, and configuration files.
+The default configuration file is `/etc/taos/taosadapter.toml`.

-`Command-line parameters take precedence over environment variables take precedence over configuration files` The command line usage is arg=val such as `taosadapter -p=30000 --debug=true`
+`Command-line parameters take precedence over environment variables take precedence over configuration files`

+The command line usage is arg=val such as `taosadapter -p=30000 --debug=true`

 ```shell